nickrunning/ai-toy-mcp-demo/README.md

 3.  **Interact**:
     *   Type messages like "Do a backflip", "Check battery", "Play some jazz".
-    *   The system will use Gemini to decide which tool to call on the server.
+    *   The system will use the LLM to decide which tool to call on the server.
     *   Conversation history is saved to `chat_history.txt`.

 ## Troubleshooting

-*   If you see connection errors, ensure `server.py` is in the same directory and executable by the python interpreter.
+*   If you see connection errors, ensure `server.py` is in the same directory.
-*   If you see API errors, check your `GOOGLE_API_KEY`.
+*   Check your `OPENAI_API_KEY` and `OPENAI_BASE_URL` if connection to the LLM fails.